Teeth Crowns

 Dental Crowns, or teeth caps, are a dentistry treatment to replace damaged teeth.
 It can also protect weak teeth from more damage or improve their appearance by correcting discolored teeth.

 The crown usually covers the remaining tooth part above the gum line or is placed onto the tooth implant.
-Teeth Crowns can be made of various types of materials.
+Teeth crowns can be made of various materials.
 The most common type is Zirconia Crowns.

 To better understand the different dental crown types, do not hesitate to contact HayatMed Clinic for more information about this dental treatment.